-- > research and development outside educational institutions: - > private, non-subsidized expenditure on student living costs outside educational institutions; - > expenditure on educational activities outside the scope of UOE data collection, such as adult evening courses provided by schools or universities that are classed as leisure courses and do not fall under the scope of UOE data collection.
+- research and development outside educational institutions; - > private, non-subsidized expenditure on student living costs outside educational institutions; - > expenditure on educational activities outside the scope of UOE data collection, such as adult evening courses provided by schools or universities that are classed as leisure courses and do not fall under the scope of UOE data collection.

-UIS also maintains the International Standard Classification of Education (ISCED) and supports countries in their efforts to implement it.
+UIS also maintains the International Standard Classification of Education4 (ISCED) and supports countries in their efforts to implement it.
 In 2011, a revision to ISCED was formally adopted by Member States at the UNESCO General Conference.
 The update reflects the diversification of education systems worldwide.

-The NEA methodology and classification system is designed to be compatible with UIS data collection and international http://www.uis.unesco.org/Education/Pages/international-standardclassification-of-education.aspx standards, and therefore facilitate reporting in UIS questionnaires.
+The NEA methodology and classification system is designed to be compatible with UIS data collection and international standards, and therefore facilitate reporting in UIS questionnaires.
 The coverage and structure will be discussed in the following chapters.
 However, the limits set for the UIS questionnaire are compatible with the concept of a satellite account providing a functional vision of the accounts of educational institutions.